The Little Story:

 The bishop of Aix, Lazare, retained in the region a monk who had come from Palestine after a long retreat in Egypt with the Fathers of the Desert.
 Proculus, bishop of Marseille (380-430), welcomed John Cassian.
 He is certainly the initiator of monastic life in Marseille.

-However, it is uncertain whether he was the founder of an abbey.
-The archaeological evidence of Saint-Victor dating back only to the end of the 5th century.
-A cult is organized on the site of the current abbey.
-It is around a tomb that we venerate and which tradition, once again, claims to shelter the relics of the eponymous Marseille martyr from the 4th century.
-Archaeological excavations of the crypts attest to the presence of a quarry exploited during the Greek era.
-Then also a necropolis dating from the 2nd century BC.
-Its vocation will persist into the Christian era.
-Traces of it were lost between the 7th century and the end of the 10th century, during the period of the Norman and Saracen invasions.
+However, it is unlikely that he was the founder of an abbey, as archaeological evidence of Saint-Victor dates only from the late 5th century.
+A cult developed on the site of the present-day abbey, centered around a venerated tomb which, according to tradition, once again, houses the relics of the eponymous 4th-century martyr from Marseille.
+Archaeological excavations of the crypts attest to the presence of a quarry exploited during the Greek period, as well as a necropolis dating from the 2nd century BC.
+Its function continued into the Christian era.
+Its trail is lost between the 7th and late 10th centuries, during the period of the Norman and Saracen invasions.

 In 977, monastic life was reborn under the leadership of Bishop Honorat and the first Benedictine abbot Wilfred.
 This subjects the abbey to the rule of Saint-Benoît.
 In 1020, a Catalan monk, Isarn, became master of novices and undertook the major works.
 We owe him the construction of the first high church to which the tower (known as Isarn) belonged by which we access the church today.